isotope-project/ssa-densem/reviewer-log.md

   for LLVM IR, particularly K-LLVM [LG20] and Crellvm [KKSJ+18] (see references below).

-  More egregiously, it seems to be missing any discussion of *very* related work.
+  * More egregiously, it seems to be missing any discussion of *very* related work.
 Although it cites the Vellvm project's POPL 2012 paper, it neglects the much more relevant work from ICFP 2021 [ZB+21] which gives a *denotational* semantics to LLVM IR based on the ITrees paper presented in POPL 2020 [XZHH+20].
 There is also recent follow-on work that addresses concurrency [CHZ25].

+    We have added citations to both papers.

-  In particular, as shown in the POPL 2020 paper, ITrees (and monad transformers based on them) satisfy the Freyd Elgot structure requirements in a way that is a generalization (to coninductive trees rather than streams) of the trace models presented in this paper's Section 6.2.
+  * In particular, as shown in the POPL 2020 paper, ITrees (and monad transformers based on them) satisfy the Freyd Elgot structure requirements in a way that is a generalization (to coninductive trees rather than streams) of the trace models presented in this paper's Section 6.2.
 The ITrees paper even states the same set of equations for working with Elgot structure (i.e., codiagonal, etc.).
 The ICFP 2021 paper uses that structure to give a semantics to LLVM IR in almost the same way as done in this paper: the denotation of a control flow graph is via their `iter` operation, which corresponds to the use of your `rfix` on line 2007.

     However, there are also some differences: they build the `rfix` operation in a different way: by interpreting via the state transformer after applying `iter`/fix.
 They also give a different treatment of phi nodes.
 However, their semantics also embeds the SSA control-flow-graph semantics into a domain in which mutually-recursive functions can also be denoted, so they are able to interpret `call` operations that appear on the right-hand-sides.

     Beyond just doing a thorough comparison to "modern Vellvm" in the related work of your paper, I think that it bolsters your case to point to those results as another concrete model that can be seen as an instance of your framework.
     Indeed, I see the fact that other researchers exploit more-or-less the same structure as a good indicator that the ideas presented by your paper are "on the right track"!

+    We add a brief discussion of this in Section 6.

+    TODO: Neel

 # Detailed Comments